SarathKumarKomathukattil/llm-from-scratch/README.md

 - **Transformer blocks** with LayerNorm, GELU feedforward layers, residual connections, and dropout
 - **Full LLM architecture** — token + positional embeddings through the output head
 - **Pretraining loop** on raw text, with train/validation loss tracking and temperature + top-k sampling
-- **Loading real pretrained weights** (GPT-2, 124M and 355M) into the custom architecture — including the non-trivial mapping of the fused QKV matrix into separate query/key/value projections
+- **Loading real pretrained weights** (GPT-2, 124M and 355M) into the custom architecture, including the non-trivial mapping of the fused QKV matrix into separate query/key/value projections
 - **Classification fine-tuning** — transfer learning into an SMS spam detector
 - **Instruction fine-tuning** — adapting the model to follow instructions, the same alignment step behind modern chat assistants